WANNABY/wanna-virtual-fitting-room-samples/README.md

 On the product page from which you would like the client to start virtual try-on, display a QR code that the client can scan with their phone and go directly to Virtual Fitting Room on mobile.
 [Our sample](samples/desktop.html) uses the open-source [QR-Code-generator](https://github.com/nayuki/QR-Code-generator) library for demo purposes.
 Choose any QR code generating tool that suits you.

 For the 3D Viewer component, integrate the iframe in the same way as you would [on mobile](#mobile-show-the-fitting-room).
-The only difference is be that you set the `viewmode` query parameter to `desktop` instead of `mobile`.
+The only difference is that you set the `viewmode` query parameter to `desktop` instead of `mobile`.

 The product catalog page with the button to start 3D Viewer could look like this: